Related Pages

 Flash mounting

-The mounting onto the flash head is convenient.
-It is simple and effective.
-A rubber band and a Velcro strap do the job.
-WhaleTail fits most of the flash heads, and once attached, it has almost no chance to fall off.
+Mounting of WhaleTail onto a flash is pretty simple.
+A rubber band goes around the flash head, and a Velcro strap secures the diffuser in place.
+WhaleTail fits most of flash heads, and it is very unlikely to fall off when in use.

 Gary Fong WhaleTail flash diffuser: rubber band and Velcro strap, attaching to a flash head Gary Fong WhaleTail flash diffuser: secured on a flash